 Preview: The House on Chestnut Circle

-I moved into the house on Chestnut Circle on a Spring day in mid-May.
-My name is Trent Cooper, and I make my living as a graphic designer—which in my case means lots and lots of freelance stuff like book jackets, logos, and product packaging now that I’d left the advertising agency I’d worked at for over ten years.
-Going freelance had seemed attractive after years of nine to five, but I hadn't truly considered how hard it would be.
+I moved into the house on Chestnut Circle on a summer day in mid-June.
+My name is Trent Cooper, and I make my living as a graphic designer, which in my case currently means lots and lots of freelance stuff like book jackets, logos, and product packaging now that I’d left the advertising agency I’d worked at for over ten years.
+Going freelance had seemed attractive after years of nine to five, but I hadn't anticipated how hard it would be.
 I had to constantly seek work and keep busy to make any money at all.

-The two-story house I was renting until I could decide if I wanted to buy it was forty-seven years old and had been occupied twice before, first by a married couple who’d sold it after twenty years when they'd been unable to get rid of their freeloading grown children, and then by a man named Lance Harrington.
+The two-story house I was renting until I could decide if I wanted to buy it had been occupied three times before, first by man who had been a lawyer, then by a married couple who’d sold it after twenty years when their grown children had finally moved out, and then by a man named Lance Harrington.

 Lance had bought the house and lived in it alone until his death two years before.
-The neighborhood, aptly named Chestnut Grove Estates after the stand of chestnut trees that had once grown behind the subdivision, was an aging one and had dwindled to mostly widowed women.
-I had Patsy, a 72-year-old, on one side and Lorraine, an 81-year-old, on the other.
-Walking over from their respective homes the day I flew up to check the place out, they had told me Lance’s story.
+The neighborhood, aptly named Chestnut Grove Estates after the grove of chestnut trees that had once grown behind the subdivision, was an aging one.
+I had Patsy, a 72-year-old, on one side and Lorraine, an 81-year-old, on the other—both of them widows.
+Walking over from their respective homes the day I drove up to check the place out, they had told me Lance’s story.
 Or the part they knew, anyway.
 The rest I would find out later.

-And so it had come as no surprise to them, really, they had confided to me, that one bleak night in March—undeniably a dreary, depressing time of the year—Lance had gone into the den with a .40 caliber pistol.
+And so it hadn’t exactly come as a surprise to them, really, they had confided to me, that one bleak night in March—undeniably a dreary, depressing time of the year—Lance had taken his pistol and gone into the den for the last time.
 He hadn’t bothered leaving a note.
 Who would he have left it to?
 He and Marty, the man that still lived two houses up, whom he'd once been friendly with, no longer associated and there were no other friends or close relatives that anyone knew of.
 Outside of the girls, only the Callahans from across the street and some man he'd worked with had shown up for the funeral, which had been handled by a distant second-cousin when no one else stepped forward to make arrangements.

 I climbed the steps to the porch, fit the key I’d been given into the lock, and shoved the door open.
 I stepped inside, and warm, stale air hit me in the face.